zk4/coge/README.md

 # timing script
-you can put .coge.after.copy.sh in you template folder.
+you can put .coge.after.sh in you template folder.

 It will execute after copy, which is very handy.